flingyp/lint-config/README.md

 Second: ESLint main responsibility is to verify the code rather than the code format , so for simple checksum automatic repair can be a certain degree of enlightenment to the role of formatting .
 But for the overall project code style ESLint does not guarantee that Prettier's main responsibility is to unify the overall style.

 Based on the above two points, I decided to open the use of Prettier.

+## ⚙️ About V1 to V2

+V2 is a refactoring of V1 in order to adapt ESLint's flat configuration and use Prettier as a code formatting tool.

+If you need to adapt ESLint's flattened configuration, then all the packages you use internally need to use the new version of the flattened configuration.
+Fortunately, ESLint has provided an adaptation scheme, [eslintrc](https://github.com/eslint/eslintrc), to convert the old configuration to the new one.
+It is used to convert the old configuration to the new one.